RPG, Java, And The Future Of Infor’s IBM i ERP Suites

 “It’s written in Java, but it’s our framework.
 We wrote the whole thing from the ground up,” says Ross Freeman, the head of strategy for IBM i ERP at Infor.
 “The majority of it is written in Java.
 There are some RPG components for efficiency, but that’s about it.”

 When Infor ships XA Release 9.3 in early 2019, it will be the last time that XA is available in RPG-based green screen and a Java-based GUI edition.
 That’s because the IDF migration away from the legacy RPG codebase will be complete when XA Release 10 is finally delivered, perhaps in 2020, Freeman says.

-    “What we did with XA was we acutely maintained two codebases, a green screen code base and the IDF code base,” Freeman says.
+“What we did with XA was we actually maintained two codebases, a green screen code base and the IDF code base,” Freeman says.
 “I don’t ever recommend trying that trick.
-Literally we’ve allowed customer to interoperate between the two, which means they both work seamlessly together, which was just crazy.
+Literally we’ve allowed customers to interoperate between the two, which means they both work seamlessly together, which was just crazy.
 We should never have done that.”